The House at the End of Time: Reception

 The film has been well received in its country of origin, where it grossed $4.4 million and became the highest-grossing horror film in the history of Venezuela.
 After a festival run in which it won various awards, it also became the most distributed Venezuelan film in the world, showing in 33 countries.
 It was the 6th highest-grossing film in Latin America in 2013, being distributed in theatres for 41 weeks and attracting 623,700 spectators.
-Following its success, in August 2016 New Line Cinema announced that it has bought the rights to produce a remake, with Hidalgo returning as director and producer.
+Following its success, in August 2016 New Line Cinema announced that it had bought the rights to produce a remake, with Hidalgo returning as director and producer.

 The Montreal Gazette and Shock Till You Drop both praised the film, with Shock Till You Drop comparing it favorably to the similarly themed movies The Conjuring, The Others and Oculus and declaring that "The House at the End of Time is the best of all of those films."
 Fangoria rated the film two and a half stars, criticizing it as being "aesthetically separated" at times but also stating that "the film's emotional center is sound".
 Paste listed it as their #69 best horror film available on Amazon Prime, calling it "ambitious but somewhat messy" and noting that it lacks success and profundity in key areas, but that Rodríguez's performance gives it some quality.
 Jim Vorel concluded that "If you get on a South American horror kick, you’ll end up watching it eventually".